Can FPL players still get a ban for yellow card accumulation?

 The next target to avoid for Premier League players is 15 bookings by the end of the campaign.

-Three players are already into double figures for bookings but still have some way to go before they are seriously in danger.
+Two players can still reach that target and begin their three-match ban in 2022/23 but they still have some way to go before they are seriously in danger.

 CURRENTLY SUSPENDED

-Aleksandar Mitrovic (£6.6m) won’t be available until Gameweek 36 as he serves an eight-match ban, while Mason Holgate (£4.2m) will sit out the midweek round of fixtures after his dismissal for two bookings on Saturday.
+Aleksandar Mitrovic (£6.6m) won’t be available until Gameweek 36 as he serves an eight-match ban.

 Straight shoot-out on WC: